India's relations with China going through ‘very difficult phase’: Jaishankar | Law-Order

 - Country:

-India's relations with China was going through a ''very difficult phase'' after Beijing violated border agreements, External Affairs Minister S Jaishankar said on Saturday, underlining that the ''state of the border will determine the state of the relationship''.
+India's relationship with China is right now going through a ''very difficult phase'' after Beijing violated agreements not to bring the military forces in the border, External Affairs Minister S Jaishankar has said, emphasising that the ''state of the border will determine the state of the relationship''.

-Jaishankar, addressing the Munich Security Conference (MSC) 2022 Panel Discussion here, said that there is a problem India is having with China "And the problem is that for 45 years there was peace, there was stable border management, there were no military casualties on the border from 1975," he said in response to a question from the host.
+Speaking at a panel discussion on Saturday at the Munich Security Conference (MSC) 2022 here, Jaishankar said that India was having a problem with China along the Line of Actual Control.

-"That changed because we had agreements with China not to bring military forces to the… we call it the border but it's Line of Actual Control, and the Chinese violated those agreements," Jaishankar said.
+''For 45 years, there was peace, there was stable border management, there were no military casualties on the border from 1975.
+That changed because we had agreements with China not to bring military forces to the border (the Line of Actual Control or LAC) and the Chinese violated those agreements," the minister said in response to a question from moderator Lynn Kuok. ''Now, the state of the border will determine the state of the relationship.
+That's natural.
+So obviously, the relations with China right now are going through a very difficult phase," he added.

 The eastern Ladakh border standoff between the Indian and Chinese militaries erupted following a violent clash in the Pangong lake areas and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.